KarthikJonnarapu/poultryform/README.md

 git push origin -m new-branch-name git push --set-upstream origin branch-name - setting the upstream is so important that to ensure that your local changes are being properly linked to the corresponding remote branch
                                            - and this also makes the operations like git push and git pull work without needing to sepecify the remote branch each time.

+# Commands to add and push the files
+git add file-name - this will add only the required files to commit git add . - this will all the newly created or modified files to your commit history